AsavariA/song-recommend-cnn/README.md

 OpenCV is a python library majorly used for computer vision amd machine learning.
 In this project, we have used OpenCV for processing the images captured by the user.
 OpenCV,'s object detection algorithm - *Haar Cascades* is used for detecting facial features.

 #### *Numpy:*
 Numpy is a python library used to work with muti-dimensional arrays and matrices.
-OpenCV makes use of numpy to perfrom all the operations.
-All the OpenCV arrays structures are converted to and from Numpy arrays.
+OpenCV makes use of numpy to perform all the operations.
+All the OpenCV array structures are converted to and from Numpy arrays.

 #### *Flask:*
 Flask is a micro-framework written in python.It is used to dynamically build HTML pages using Python concepts.